Despite the easy care needs and low maintenance nature, Succulent plants can succumb to death and may show dying signs under poor care.

 Soil problems usually occur when we pot the Succulents from the nursery directly.

-Nursery soils are usually general soil with water retention quality, but Succulents require soil rich in the sand with little clay.
+Nursery soils are usually general soil with water retention quality, but Succulents require soil rich in sand with little clay.

 Even I had to go through this problem, and I noticed the problem only when my Succulent showed signs of dying and water never left the pot.